MayankNailwal/FloBizAssignment/README.md

 # FloBizAssignment
 Assignment for FloBiz : Vought Showcase

-Changes made on mayank_dev branch :
+Changes made on mayank branch :

 1. Replace UIPageControl with SegmentedProgressBar (provided in the zip file) at the top of the screen.
 2. Remove swipe gestures; instead, automatically show the next member when a segment's progress is complete.